-A one-week notice letter is a formal way to inform your employer of your decision to leave the job within seven days.
-While it might be a shorter notice than some employers prefer, it provides clarity about your departure and allows you to take the next step in your career.
+A one-week notice letter is a respectful way to inform your employer of your decision to leave your job within seven days.
+While it may be shorter than some employers would like, it offers clear communication about your departure and gives you the opportunity to transition smoothly to the next chapter of your career.
+Use our easy step-by-step document builder to craft a one-week notice letter that you can submit with confidence.

 How to Write a One-Week Notice Letter